atlas-school-classroom/autograding-grading-reporter/README.md

  * `error.yml:` This contains three test cases where two the them fail.
  * `success.yml:` This contains three test cases where all three pass.

-**IMPORTANT:** In order to notimpact students do not push to the main branch for testing.
+**IMPORTANT:** In order to not impact students do not push to the main branch for testing.
 All student assignments run off the main branch.
 Develop in a feature branch and then only push to main when code has been tested and is ready for student assignments.